arani37/ChatApp/README.md

 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as needed.
 Contact
-For questions, suggestions, or feedback, reach out via GitHub Issues or contact the maintainer at your-email@example.com.
+For questions, suggestions, or feedback, reach out via GitHub Issues or contact the maintainer at aranimishra437@gmail.com

-Built with ❤️ by arani37.
-Happy coding!